-- Become a One-Car Family: I’m serious about this one – my husband and I have been driving one car for over a year now (both our cars were flooded during Hurricane Harvey + a flash flood three weeks later).
+- Become a One-Car Family: I’m serious about this one as a way to save on family expenses – my husband and I have been driving one car for over a year now (both our cars were flooded during Hurricane Harvey + a flash flood three weeks later).
 I drive him to work each day, and pick him up at night, giving us an extra 2 hours of time with him each day.
 We also have been a one-car family before when a beater car of ours has died, for a few months at a time (even though we had two different jobs at the time).
 It can be done, and you’ll save insurance, some gas costs, and some oil change costs, all of which you can dedicate to your savings account.

 - Grow Your Savings through Internet Search Earnings: You can sign up for Swagbucks.com, and search the internet through them.
 Periodically, you win SwagBucks, which you can then redeem for actual cash (by PayPal).
 For every 5,000 points, you can get $50 in PayPal cash, or you can cash in at 2,500, or 10,000 points.
 Stick this money in your savings account!